M66B/FairEmail/docs/FAQ-nn-rNO.md

 In most cases, the quick setup wizard will be able to automatically identify the correct configuration.

 If the quick setup wizard fails, you'll need to manually set up an account (to receive email) and an identity (to send email).
-For dette trenger du IMAP- og SMTP-tjeneradresser og portnumre (enten SSL/TLS eller STARTTLS skal brukes) og brukernavnet ditt (vanligvis e-postadressen din) og passordet ditt.
+For this you'll need the IMAP and SMTP server addresses and port numbers, whether SSL/TLS or STARTTLS should be used and your username (mostly, but not always, your email address) and your password.

-Vanligvis holder det å søke på Internett etter *IMAP* etterfulgt av navnet på e-postleverandøren din for å finne nødvendig informasjon.
+Searching for *IMAP* and the name of the provider is mostly sufficient to find the right documentation.

-I noen tilfeller må du aktivere ekstern tilgang til kontoen din og/eller bruke et spesielt (app)-passord, for eksempel når tofaktorautentisering er aktivert.
+In some cases, you'll need to enable external access to your account and/or to use a special (app) password, for instance when two-factor authentication is enabled.

-For autorisering:
+For authorizing:

 * Gmail / G-suite, se [spørsmål 6](#user-content-faq6)
 * Outlook / Live / Hotmail, se [spørsmål 14](#user-content-faq14)